What is a certification trade mark?

-Certification trade marks are designed to be used by many companies at once.
-You can apply to the owner to use the certification trade mark if you can demonstrate that your good or service meet the certification's rules.
+Certification trade marks can be used by multiple businesses at once.
+You can apply to the owner to use the certification trade mark if you can demonstrate that your goods or services meet the certification rules.
 If successful, you can use the certification trade mark and advertise your goods or services as meeting the requirements set out in the certification rules.

 You can search existing certifications in the Australian Trade Mark Search.Search existing certifications

 How to apply for a new certification trade mark

 Applying for a certification trade mark is very similar to applying for a standard trade mark.
 You'll be given the option to select 'certification trade mark' when completing your application online.
 You'll also need to submit the set of rules governing the use of the certification trade mark.

 Once you file your application, we'll examine the trade mark.
 The certification rules must also be approved by the Australian Competition & Consumer Commission (ACCC) before the certification trade mark can be registered.

 We'll examine a certification trade mark to determine whether it's registrable.
 The tests we apply are generally similar to tests for registering a standard trade mark.
 If we're satisfied the certification trade mark is registrable, we'll provide the rules to the ACCC to review.